andreacomo/mcp-poc/README.md

       }
    }
   ```
-* Try to ask Claude "what's the forecast for tomorrow in <your city>?".
+* Try to ask Claude "what's the forecast for tomorrow in [your city name]?".
 Claude will be capable of understand that need to retrieve geo info to give you the answer (using both tools)

+  > Please note that the prompt is bound to Italy cities

 # MCP Client